- How do you decorate your table for Rosh Hashanah?

 Haha, very funny (NOT)!

-You obviously want, can and WILL do better than that…
+You obviously want, could and WILL do better than that… I guarantee it!

 Great!
 Let’s get to it then!